 While the 250g limit was intended only as a threshold for registration, it was quickly adopted by other countries as the threshold for many drone regulatory expectations.
 Any weight below this limit was considered so light that it was unlikely to cause safety problems, and thus there was little reason to impose stronger regulations.
 DJI later took a more comprehensive look at the science behind the calculations and concluded that the 250g limit was very conservative.
 In a white paper released in 2017, DJI said drones up to 2.2 kilograms should be considered lowest-risk.
 However, the 250g limit has become the global regulatory standard for drones that pose a negligible safety risk.

 With that in mind, DJI is now proud to be able to manufacture a drone lineup that satisfies the needs of both users and most regulatory bodies.
-DJI Mavic Mini, Mini 2, Mini SE, and now the Mini 3 Pro provide advanced functionality within the ultra-lightweight category, making the skies safer for everyone.
+DJI Mavic Mini, Mini 2, Mini SE, Mini 3 Pro, and Mini 3 provide advanced functionality within the ultra-lightweight category, making the skies safer for everyone.
 Every time you fly with the Mini series instead of a heavier drone, you’re flying safer than before – simply by using a lighter product.

-Even as we prioritize safety, we also recognize that compliance with rules, respectful social interactions, resolution of security threats, and pilot accountability all remain important for a drone of any size, particularly one that is as capable as DJI Mini 3 Pro.
-This is why Mini 3 Pro includes our GEO 2.0 geofencing system to help prevent inadvertent flight in locations that would raise serious safety or security concerns.
+Even as we prioritize safety, we also recognize that compliance with rules, respectful social interactions, resolution of security threats, and pilot accountability all remain important for a drone of any size, particularly one that is as capable as DJI Mini series.
+This is why these compact drones include our GEO 2.0 geofencing system to help prevent inadvertent flight in locations that would raise serious safety or security concerns.
 In the United States, if you are already registered with the FAA as a recreational drone operator, your registration is valid for all the drones you own.
-We encourage you to mark your Mini 3 Pro using that same registration number, although it is not required for recreational operations.
+We encourage you to mark your own drone using that same registration number, although it is not required for recreational operations.

 When regulators said drones weighing under 250 grams are the safest, we took that as a challenge.
-DJI has always made safety our top priority, and we’re proud that DJI Mini 3 Pro opens a new frontier for how a small-yet-powerful drone can do great things in the lowest-risk category.
-As you enjoy flying your Mini 3 Pro, always consult and comply with your applicable local rules, and remember that no matter how small your drone, when you fly it, you are an ambassador for drones of all sizes.
+DJI has always made safety our top priority, and we’re proud that the DJI Mini lineup of drones opens a new frontier for how a small-yet-powerful drone can do great things in the lowest-risk category.
+As you enjoy flying, always consult and comply with your applicable local rules, and remember that no matter how small your drone is, when you fly it, you are an ambassador for drones of all sizes.
 You can learn more about DJI’s safety commitment at dji.com/flysafe.
 Fly safely, and have fun.